ForEvolve/forevolve.github.io/_posts/en/2017-09-28-design-patterns-web-api-service-and-repository-part-11.md

 }
 ```

-Since we have not yet integrated our system, if we run all tests, our new integration tests will fail.
+As expected, since we have not defined any bindings, when we run all tests, our new integration tests fail.
+However, we now know what we need to do: make them pass!

+We could create more integration tests, but the level of test coverage is pretty high as it is (around 90% based on VS Test Coverage results).
+Moreover, most code blocks that are not covered are the guard clauses, exceptions constructors and the `Startup` class.
+I am confident that these will not break anything at runtime (if you want 100% code coverage, I leave you to it).

 ### Startup dependencies
 Now that our integration tests are ready, it is time to register our dependencies with the DI Container.